rabaur/ebdwebsite.github.io/exercises/exercise3.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/FNdLj3VyhZ0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-- Drag and drop the layouts into the scene and take a screenshot from the resulting scene.
+- Drag and drop the layouts into the scene and take a screenshot from the resulting scene (make sure you have the background set to white).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uPNTZLxRLtI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Submission Materials
-- Upload screenshot of Unity3D scene to Miro board (link will be sent via email).
+A 10 slide presentation including your experiment setup, instruction for participants, video capture of selected trials, analysis of results using the visualisation and summary data including legends, comparison of experience across layouts, a critical slide linking your findings back to scientific evidence (how does this individual experience may contribute to organisational outcomes)

 # Part 2 & 3: VR Experiment
 **_Due date (extended) 01.04.2022, 23:59_**

-Please find the Unity Project [here](https://drive.google.com/file/d/1xdkZAqEDyKXFjrkE_1Gnuf3OTm1wHX4n/view?usp=sharing)
+Please find the Unity Project [here](https://polybox.ethz.ch/index.php/s/zfszG6nJkxDiscZ)

 Then, follow these steps:
 - Download the Unity Project
-- Unzip it (3.6 GB)
+- Unzip it
 - Open Unity Hub
 - In the tab "Project", select "Add"
 - Search the project you have just downloaded and indicate its location
 - Open the project.
 It will run the setup.
-If you are on a Mac, agree to "Switch Target"
+If you are on a Windows, agree to "Switch Target"

 ## Setting Up the Unity Scene